 Only degree-seeking students can choose an emphasis area.
 Individual academic units may stipulate course prerequisites or GPA requirements for emphasis areas.
 The emphasis area will be noted only on a student’s transcript, not the diploma.
 The emphasis area and the degree must be awarded simultaneously.

-Emphasis areas are formally approved and transcripted and should not be confused with “concentrations” or “focuses,” which are informal definitions used by departments to denote a coursework groupings.
-Concentrations and focuses are not formally recognized or transcripted.
+An emphasis area is formally approved and transcripted and should not be confused with a “concentration” or “focus,” which are informal definitions used by departments to denote a coursework grouping.
+A concentration or focus is not formally recognized or transcripted.

 Emphasis area proposals must contain common, coherent elements within the degree program that all students in the degree complete.
 Ideally, there is a common set of courses.
-If not, at least some common objectives and learning outcomes that can be articulated.
-In addition, the “uniqueness” of the emphasis areas proposed (i.e., how the emphasis area branches off from the common area of study) must be spelled out (i.e., separate and unique set of course work or outcomes).
+If not, at least some common objectives and learning outcomes must be articulated.
+In addition, the uniqueness of the emphasis areas proposed (i.e., how the emphasis area branches off from the common area of study) must be spelled out (i.e., separate and unique set of course work or outcomes).

 The “academic program committee” can be based in a department, a formal interdepartmental program faculty, or an intercollegiate program faculty.
 The appropriate divisional approval body can be at either the collegiate level or, in the case of intercollegiate programs, the Graduate Faculty Senate itself.
 Once approved by the Provost and the Chancellor, the paperwork will be forwarded to the UM System Office of the Vice President for Academic Affairs for approval and transmittal to the Coordinating Board for Higher Education (CBHE).